bbglab/oncodrivefml/docs/source/inside.rst

 ^^^^^^^^^^

-OncodriveFML also uses a tabix file that contains the positions and the alteration of the gene stops.
+OncodriveFML also uses a tabix file that contains the positions and the alterations of the gene stops.

 .. code-block:: bash

-   bgdata datasets genestops hg19 TODO
+   bgdata datasets genestops hg19